Block-Equity/stellar-ios-wallet/README.md

 Our iOS app is built using the amazing [Soneso open source stellar SDK](https://github.com/Soneso/stellar-ios-mac-sdk).
 We're proud to have a contributed a small but meaningful amount of code to the SDK.

+# Release status

+We are currently in alpha and do not recommend you use this application as is, for real lumens just yet.
+We plan on releasing our application for beta testing very soon.

 ## 24 word seed generation